Genuine monogamy relations in no-signaling theories - a geometric approach: Abstract

 \section{Abstract}

-We show that simple geometric properties of probabilistic spaces, in conjunction with no-signaling principle, lead to {\it strong} monogamies for a large class of Bell type inequalities.
-Additionally, using the same geometric approach, we derive a new tripartite, $d$-outcome Svetlichny-Zohren-Gill type Bell inequality and show its monogamous nature.
+Quantum correlations are subject to certain distribution rules represented by so-called monogamy relations.
+Derivation of monogamy relations for multipartite systems is a non-trivial problem, as the multipartite correlations reveal their behaviors in a way different from bipartite systems.
+We here show that simple geometric properties of probabilistic spaces, in conjunction with no-signaling principle, lead to {\it genuine} monogamy relations for a large class of Bell type inequalities for many qubits.
+The term of `genuine' implies that only one out of $N$ Bell inequalities exhibits a quantum violation.
+We also generalize our method to qudits.
+Using the similar geometric approach with a quasi-distance employed, we derive Svetlichny-Zohren-Gill type Bell inequalities for $d$-dimensional tripartite systems, and show their monogamous nature.